-Video Solutions to help Grade 6 students learn how to write a fraction and a decimal as a percent of a whole quantity and write a percent of whole quantity
+Video Solutions to help Grade 6 students learn how to write a fraction and a decimal as a percent of a whole quantity and write a percent of whole quantity as fraction or decimal.

 Plans and Worksheets for Grade 6

 New York State Common Core Math Module 1, Grade 6, Lesson 25